RiccardoBianc/QueryAGT/README.md

-Then, the next command declares Q1 as a process, M as a queue and S as session.
+Then, we can execute the following command, that declares Q1 as a process, M as a queue and S as session.